Help

 Where does the data come from?

-We use Financial Modeling Prep (FMP) as our market data provider.
-They source from official company announcements and exchange filings.
+We use a well-established financial data provider that sources from official company announcements and exchange filings.

 Can I track stocks that don't pay a dividend?